How to Sell a Landscaping Business With Maintenance Contracts (2025 Guide)

 Landscaping companies are typically valued using a multiple of EBITDA, with consideration given to assets and territory value.

-Definition: EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) is a measure of a company's overall financial performance and is used as an alternative to net income in some circumstances.
-Think of it as your company's core operational profitability before accounting and financial deductions.
+Definition: EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) is a measure of a company's overall financial performance.
+Think of it as your company's core operational profitability before accounting and financing adjustments.

 Here's what to expect: